The 2012 Dzogchen Winter Retreat

-The Winter Retreat will have a formal commencement time of 5:00 PM on Sunday, December 26.
-However, all participants should plan their arrival at their hotel no later than 1:00 PM to allow buffer time for flight delays and to settle properly into the retreat environment.
-Please eat dinner prior to the opening ceremony.
-Be in your seat in the shrine room by 4:50 PM.
+The Winter Retreat will have a formal commencement time of 5:00 PM on Tuesday, January 3.
+However, all participants should plan their arrival at the DRC no later than 1:00 PM to allow buffer time for flight delays and to settle properly into the retreat environment.
+Dinner will be served prior to the opening ceremony.
+Be in your seat in the shrine room by the appointed time.

-The retreat will start at 5:00 PM and everyone be seated and settled by that time.
 Anyone missing the opening ceremony or any subsequent sessions will not be able to continue to participate in the retreat without permission.
 All sessions are mandatory.
-In other words, attendance at the opening ceremonies and all the teaching and practice sessions are mandatory for all participants.
+In other words, attendance at the opening ceremonies and all the editing and practice sessions are mandatory for all participants.
 If you choose to miss a session, then that choice is the same as choosing to exit the retreat early.

-The Winter Retreat will have a concluding ceremony that will end by 3:00 pm on Sunday, January 2rd.
-All participants should plan their departure from Las Vegas after that time.
-Please do not book your return flight out of LAS prior to 3:00 PM on January 2rd.
+The Winter Retreat will have a concluding ceremony that will end by 3:00 pm on Wednesday, January 18.
+All participants should plan their departure from EUG after that time.
+Please do not book your return flight out of EUG prior to 3:00 PM on January 18.
 Many participants in our retreats choose to spend some time immediately after the concluding ceremony to volunteer to help with the clean-up, receive additional teachings and take some time to contemplate the profound teachings they’ve just received prior to returning home.

-Historically, the months of December and January in Las Vegas have very similar weather patterns, with less than an inch of rain each month, average highs of 57°F (14°C) and average lows of 37°F (3°C).
-The record high for the two months is 91°F (33°C) and the record low is 8°F (-13°C).
+Historically, the month of January at the DRC is cold and foggy with rain and occasionally snow, with a monthly average of 7 inches of rain, average highs of 48°F (9°C) and average lows of 34°F (1°C).
+The record high for the month of January is 69°F (21°C) and the record low is -1°F (-18°C).
 To check a ten-day forecast before you travel, visit Weather.com.
+Pack your clothing accordingly.

-The Winter Retreat daily schedule will be demanding and activity-filled.
+The Winter Retreat daily schedule will be demanding with nearly all free time spent editing and practicing The Buddha Path.
 All participants are expect to attend the entirety of all practice and teaching sessions allowing only for quick trips to the bathroom if necessary.
-Sessions typically last one and a half to two and half hours with up to five sessions in a day and interspersed with short breaks and mealtimes.
+Sessions typically last one and a half to three hours with up to five sessions in a day and interspersed with short breaks and mealtimes.
 Please plan on eight to ten hours per day of scheduled formal sessions.
-Spontaneous Dharma activities such as music, dancing, singing, art and yoga may also occur.

 As part of traditional retreat practice all participants will take a vow of silence and non-activity during the eight hours allotted for sleep.
 In order to maintain the ability to concentrate and properly receive the daily teachings it is vital that everyone adhere to this vow.
 This means that during the assigned sleeping hours everyone should be resting quietly in bed and must refrain from walking, sitting, talking, using electronic devices, reading or reciting.